mattdp/partreach/config/jekyll/_posts/2013-10-23-dfm-tips-for-3d-printing.markdown

 ###Two clarifications###

-This is not a post about which 3D printer you should purchase, though [here's a great analysis on this subject](http://blog.cubehero.com/2013/04/12/what-you-need-to-know-about-buying-a-3d-printer/).
-This post is dedicated to discussing the material differences when using FFF and FDM, and how it may influence your design.
+This is not a post about which 3D printer you should purchase, though [here's a great analysis on the subject](http://blog.cubehero.com/2013/04/12/what-you-need-to-know-about-buying-a-3d-printer/).
+This post is dedicated to discussing the difference in materials when using FFF and FDM, and how it may influence your design.

-Also, **Fused Filament Fabrication (FFF)** and **Fused Deposition Modeling (FDM)** 3D printing processes are [basically the same](http://en.wikipedia.org/wiki/Fused_filament_fabrication).
+Next, the 3D printing processes **Fused Filament Fabrication (FFF)** and **Fused Deposition Modeling (FDM)** are [basically the same](http://en.wikipedia.org/wiki/Fused_filament_fabrication).
 To show how similar they are, here's a [scale model jet turbine made via FFF](http://www.3ders.org/articles/20131014-jet-engine-made-on-a-3d-printer.html) compared to a [full-scale model turbo prop made via FDM](http://www.youtube.com/watch?feature=player_embedded&v=ALA2Gp59_IM).
 Both processes do a solid job at rapid prototyping, but there are some important nuances that should be considered when designing your parts.

 ###Both are great, with limitations###